hackforla/peopledepot/docs/contributing/dev_environment.md

         git config --system set autocrlf=false
         ```

-        !!! tip "Feel free to reach out in the [Hack for LA Slack channel](https://hackforla.slack.com/messages/people-depot/) if you encounter any errors while running scripts on Windows"

 === "Mac"

     Please note that if you have a Mac the page offers several options (see other option, if you need to conserve hard drive space) including: